lmullen/lincolnmullen.com/source/_posts/2013-03-16-translating-10-print-to-ruby.markdown

 ### Appendix: How to run this code

 You can run each of these solutions for yourself in a terminal.
-The easiest way to do this is to copy the entire line between the `''` in this command, which interprets the code with Ruby.
+The easiest way to do this is to paste the entire line of code between the `''` in this command, which interprets the code with Ruby.

 ``` bash
 ruby -e 'CODE GOES HERE'